CharizardtheFireMage/Arcoxia/index.md

-This is the current command list for Arcoxia for the 1v1 room in the Azure Server.
+This is the current command list for Arcoxia in the Azure Server.

 1v1 Commands
 ------------